 A trader armed with the knowledge required to recognize patterns, along with the skill to apply them to their decision-making process can increase their odds of anticipating where the price will move next.

 The skill required to interpret the chart patterns correctly takes practice and commitment to acquire.

-There are many different chart patterns that are used in technical analysis.
+Many different chart patterns are used in technical analysis.
 The most basic form of chart pattern is a trend line.
 Popular chart patterns include head and shoulder formations, double and triple tops and bottoms, pennants, flags, and wedges.

-Patterns can be based on seconds, minutes, hours, days, months, or even ticks and can be applied to a line, bar, candlestick charts.
+Patterns can be based on seconds, minutes, hours, days, months, or even ticks and can be applied to line, bar, or candlestick charts.

 Chart patterns aren’t bound by any scientific principle or physical law, their effectiveness highly depends on the number of market participants paying attention to them.

 There are two basic types of patterns: continuation and reversal.

 Continuation patterns identify opportunities for traders to continue with the trend.

 The most common continuation patterns include Triangle patterns, Flag patterns, and Pennant patterns.